Oreoluwa-Se/coarse_fine_slam/README.md

 # Coarse-Fine SLAM

-This project implements a SLAM algorithm designed to provide robust and efficient odometry for both indoor and outdoor environments.
-The front-end utilizes an invariant Kalman filter for real-time state estimation, while the back-end employs a pose-graph to smooth and refine the estimated trajectory.
+Coarse-Fine SLAM is a robust and efficient SLAM algorithm designed for both indoor and outdoor environments.
+The algorithm combines an invariant Kalman filter for real-time state estimation in the front-end with a pose-graph in the back-end for trajectory smoothing and refinement.

+## Overview

-## Point Storage
+### Point Storage

-The point storage system is based on the [map_storage](https://github.com/Oreoluwa-Se/map_storage) library, which utilizes shallow trees for efficient insertion, deletion, and searching.
-This approach offers performance comparable to, or better than, incremental kd-trees.
-Detailed information and benchmarks can be found in the repository.
+The point storage system leverages the [map_storage](https://github.com/Oreoluwa-Se/map_storage) library, which implements shallow trees for efficient operations like insertion, deletion, and searching.
+This system offers performance comparable to, or better than, incremental kd-trees.
+Detailed benchmarks and further information are available in the repository.

-## LiDAR Algorithm
+### LiDAR Processing Algorithm

-The LiDAR processing algorithm is inspired by the paper ["An Incremental Right-Invariant Kalman Filter for LiDAR/Camera/IMU Odometry"](https://arxiv.org/pdf/2402.05003), which introduces a novel method for fusing LiDAR, camera, and IMU data for odometry.
-Our implementation extends these ideas, combining them with techniques from the Fast-LIO2 paper to optimize for various scenarios.
-Key features include:
+Our LiDAR processing algorithm extends ideas from several state-of-the-art papers, resulting in a powerful and flexible system for SLAM:

-- **Coarse-to-Fine ICP:** Implements a hierarchical approach to Iterative Closest Point (ICP) to speed up convergence.
+- **Coarse-to-Fine ICP:** A hierarchical approach to Iterative Closest Point (ICP) that accelerates convergence.
-- **Double Downsampling:** Utilizes a double downsampling strategy from the Kiss-ICP paper to reduce computational load.
+- **Double Downsampling:** Implements a double downsampling strategy inspired by the [Kiss-ICP](https://arxiv.org/pdf/2209.15397) paper, reducing computational load.
-- **Adaptive Radius:** Adjusts the search radius dynamically based on a window of past overlaps, smoothing out fluctuations.
+- **Adaptive Radius:** Dynamically adjusts the search radius based on a window of past overlaps to smooth out fluctuations.
-- **Outlier Rejection:** Incorporates robust techniques to estimate measurement weights and filter out unreliable points.
+- **Outlier Rejection:** Uses robust techniques to estimate measurement weights and filter out points with uncertain neighbourhood information.
-- **Averaged Process Covariance:** Smooths out the process covariance (Q-matrix) over time using a sliding window, reducing the impact of uncertain measurements.
+- **Averaged Process Covariance:** Smooths the process covariance (Q-matrix) over time using a sliding window, Allowing for more stable noise adjustment.

-While the Kalman filter component of the algorithm is complete, ongoing work includes:
+- **IMU Prediction:** Following insights from the [Point-LIO](https://onlinelibrary.wiley.com/doi/epdf/10.1002/aisy.202200459) paper, IMU readings are predicted as part of the state, allowing for intrinsic noise handling.
+- **Online Calibration:** [OPTIONAL] The algorithm is designed to be adaptable, optionally accounting for disruptions to relative sensor locations.
+Eg. Bumpy environments e.t.c

+### Ongoing Work

-- **Pose-Graph Backend:** Implementing pose-graph optimization for key-frame-based smoothing.
+- **Pose-Graph Backend:** Implementing key-frame-based pose-graph optimization for smoother trajectories.
-- **Loop Closure:** Developing a loop closure algorithm to correct drift over long trajectories.
+- **Loop Closure:** Developing a loop closure algorithm to correct drift when recognizing previously visited locations.

 ## Dependencies

 This project has been tested on Ubuntu 18.04 and 20.04.
-The following libraries are required:
+The following dependencies are required:

 1. C++14 or higher
 2. Eigen